Southern Scenes?

 A few outdoor pics for Outdoor Wednesday with A Southern Daydreamer and Rednesday! with It’s a Very Cherry.

-19 Responses to “Southern Scenes?”
+19 responses to “Southern Scenes?”

-15. Cass at That Old House Says:
+5. Cass at That Old House Avatar

 Whoa!
 Amazing snow”men” — wonderful.
 I have no idea how someone accomplishes that kind of detail with snow –mine always look like big ugly lumpy things.